 - Side Stomach Position – while babies should sleep on their backs, gentle pressure on their tummy or side helps to settle them quickly.
 Make sure you pop them back on their backs for sleep.

-- Shush –the womb created a whoosh noise as loud as a vacuum cleaner!
-Our babies enjoy hearing noises which replicate this sound, like our Baby Shusher.
+- Shushing – The womb created a whoosh noise as loud as a vacuum cleaner!
+So babies enjoy hearing noises which replicate this sound, like our Baby Shusher.
 It has two timing options, as well as volume control to let you customise it for your baby.

-- Swing – when baby was inside the womb, they were jiggled and moved about all over the place.
+- Swinging – when baby was inside the womb, they were jiggled and moved about all over the place.
 This helped encourage them to sleep and is why they were most active at night time when there was no movement!
 Slow rocking helps to keep babies calm, while faster small movements help calm a distressed baby.
-Our Hug A Bub baby carrier wraps are a crazy half price at the moment - use the coupon code HUGS to receive 50% off.

 Other great ways of helping baby to calm quicker and sleep better include keeping the room dark (and our blackout blinds are perfect for this), using a consistent routine and avoiding eye contact.